 Not mentioned features

 Reorganizing layers of AI (I don’t know what have to be done in PS yet).
 But was not implemented so I think we have to remember this use case.
 And more we have to investigate what happens in that case in Photoshop.
+Reordering layer in PS is not important at this point.
+The AI layer management is very important.
+As said, I’ll provide more details about this soon in another doc that Sarah and I are working on.

 Removing clipping property from AI layers.
 The same reason